absginc/sipsaker/README.md

 Use the source in app.js to build a route in your existing node express application or deploy a simple docker container to run as a sipsaker.

 ## Installation
 To run this application, you will need to have Docker installed on your machine.
-Once you have Docker installed, you can run the following command to build the Docker image:

 ### Build Image
-Once you have cloned the repository change into its folder and issue the following command.
+Run the following command from the repository folder to build the Docker image:

 ```console
 docker build -t sipsaker .
 ```

-This command will build the Docker image with the name "sipsaker".
+The command will build the Docker image with the name "sipsaker".

 ### Deploy Container
 Once the image is built, you can run a Docker container based on the image using the following command: